javascript-tutorial/en.javascript.info/1-js/01-getting-started/3-code-editors/article.md

 ## IDE (Integrated Development Environment)

-"[IDEs](https://en.wikipedia.org/wiki/Integrated_development_environment)" are powerful editors with many features that usually operates on a whole project.
+"IDEs" ([Wikipedia](https://en.wikipedia.org/wiki/Integrated_development_environment)) are powerful editors with many features that usually operates on a whole project.
 As the name suggests, it's not just an editor, but a full-scale "development environment."
 An IDE loads the full project (which can be many files) and has features such as:

 - Navigate between files and folders
 - Autocomplete text based on the whole project (not just the open file)